Zielke, MarjorieAssistant Professor & Associate Director for the Institute for Interactive Arts and Engineering

 Bachelor's Degree in Journalism, University of Illinois, Champaign-Urbana

-Dr. Zielke is the co-chair of the Business Practice Committee for the National Modeling and Simulation Coalition and the upcoming Vice President for Education for the Society for Modeling & Simulation International (SCS).
-She has also been recently named the Deputy Chairman of the National Modeling and Simulation Coalition (NMSC).
+Dr. Zielke is the Vice President for Education for the Society for Modeling & Simulation International (SCS).
+She is also the Deputy Chairman of the National Modeling and Simulation Coalition (NMSC).
 She is frequently an invited speaker at well-known national and international conferences that focus on game-based simulation to include IITSEC, the International Training and Education Conference (ITEC), GameTech and Meaningful Play at Michigan State University.
-She teaches classes - through face-to-face, online and blended formats - in cyberpsychology, virtual humans and synthetic societies, interactive project management, and transformational technology development.
-She has several years of industry management experience in elearning and ebusiness development.
+She teaches classes - through face-to-face, online and blended formats - in cyberpsychology, virtual humans and synthetic societies, transformational technology development, creating autonomous technology, and interactive project management.
+She has several years of industry management experience in e-learning and e-business development